lilyxl8-zz/ruby-projects/minesweeper/README.md

 # Minesweeper game

-We made a Minesweeper game in App Academy.
-Give us a cookie!
+We made a Minesweeper game.
+Woohoo!

+## Instructions

+- Clone repo locally
+- Run `ruby board.rb` from the terminal while in the project directory